Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Related Work

+While LLMs offer clear advantages over traditional ontology generation methods, particularly in concept extraction and the identification of hierarchical relationships, producing comprehensive and detailed ontologies remains an open challenge.
+However, for this work we hypothesise that carefully designed prompting strategies, combined with LLMs' advanced language processing capabilities, can yield consistent and domain-specific modelisations.

-In the last years, we saw the emergence of several approaches specifically tailored for generating ontologies of research topics.
-For instance, Shen et al.~\cite{shen2018web} developed a method to discover concepts and arrange them hierarchically.
+With regard to generating ontologies in the scholarly domain, research endeavours have explored a variety of (semi-)automated methods.
+For instance, Shen et al.~\cite{shen2018web} developed a method to discover research concepts and arrange them hierarchically.
 Their resulting extensive taxonomy was then implemented in Microsoft Academic Graph.
 Another notable method is Klink-2~\cite{osborne2015klink}, which extracts large-scale ontologies of research topics and is currently used to generate CSO.
 The algorithm starts with a set of keywords and analyses their relationship based on the extent of their co-occurrence.
 It infers semantic relationships between keyword pairs by utilising a modified subsumption method combined with temporal information to assess hierarchical relationships, and topic similarity strategies to identify keywords referring to the same subject.
 Finally, the OpenAlex team expanded the ASJC structure found in Scopus by incorporating over 4.5K new topics identified through citation clustering~\cite{openalex2024}.
 This involved clustering citation networks to identify coherent and thematically related groups of papers, using LLMs to label these groups, and then connecting the newly created concepts to Scopus' ASJC.

-Despite significant advancements in automating ontology generation, the creation of comprehensive and fine-grained ontologies continues to pose a considerable challenge.
-We hypothesise, however, that the advanced language understanding capabilities of LLMs could play a crucial role in addressing this gap.
-This paper represents an initial step towards exploring this potential.
+In conclusion, LLMs are increasingly being used for ontology generation, as well as a range of research-related tasks such as identifying relevant papers~\cite{cadeddu2024comparative, khanal2020systematic}, assisting with or even automating the creation of literature reviews~\cite{bolanos2024artificial}, and enhancing academic writing and referencing~\cite{buscaldi2024citation, brody2021scite}.
+However, their application to research topic ontologies remains significantly underexplored.
+In this paper, we address this issue by conducting a thorough evaluation of a broad range of recent LLMs on the task of identifying relationships between scientific topics.